ryanbinns/ttwatch/README.md

 Multiple Watches
 ================

-The ttwatch program has rudimentary support for multiple watches.
-When running from the command line (non-daemon mode), a list of available watches can be displayed using the --devices option.
-A particular watch can be selected using a 0-based index with the --device (or just -d) option.
+The ttwatch program has support for multiple watches.
+When running from the from the command line a list of available watches can be displayed using the --devices option.
+A particular watch can be selected using the -d option with three different parameters possible:

-When running as a daemon, the ttwatch program will automatically process any watch that is connected, and place and activities downloaded from them into separate directories by watch name, as per the official TomTom software.
-Note that the --device (or -d) option cannot be used when running as a daemon, as the list of available devices will change over time, so the device index just doesn't make sense.
-Future updates may allow selecting watches based on watch name or serial number, rather than device index.
+1. a 0-based index into the device list
+2. a string that matches the watch serial number
+3. a string that matches the watch name

+All three pieces of information are displayed when listing available watches with the --devices option.

+When running as a daemon the device cannot be specifed by index, as the list of devices will change over time, so this index is meaningless.
+However, if the watch serial number or name are specified, the daemon will only process that particular watch.
+This can be used to store the activities from multiple watches in different users' home areas by starting multiple instances of the daemon running as different users, specifying different watches.

 Unsafe Functions
 ================